Listed Breeder Guidelines and Agreements

 º Required information for DNA Registration.

-- Breeders who complete the information request will be listed on the SGA Breeder List and are eligible to Sell their Pure Spanish Goats on the For Sale Page.
+- Breeders who complete the information request will be listed on the SGA Breeder List and are eligible to Sell their Fullblood Spanish Goats on the For Sale Page.

 - Breeders who complete the required DNA Information will receive a Breeder/Herd ID number signifying to potential breeders their goats are eligible for DNA Registration with the Spanish Goat Registry.